slpixe/rack-research/README.md

 # Rack Research

-A research project for documenting server rack cases, their specifications, and availability.
+A research project for documenting server rack mount chassis, their specifications, and availability across multiple vendors.

 ## Project Structure